This policy was last updated on 01/06/2021.

 You should bear in mind that submission of information over the internet is never entirely secure.
 We cannot guarantee the security of information you submit via our website whilst it is in transit over the internet and any such submission is at your own risk.

 We strive to keep our processing activities with respect to your personal data as limited as possible.
 In the absence of specific retention periods set out in this policy, your personal data will be retained only for as long as we need it to fulfil the purpose for which we have collected it and, if applicable, as long as required by statutory retention requirements.

 XIV.
 Your rights

 Under the legislation applicable to you, you may be entitled to exercise some or all of the following rights:

-- require (i) information as to whether your personal data is retained and (ii) access to and/or duplicates of your personal data retained, including the purposes of the processing, the categories of personal data concerned, and the data recipients as well as potential retention period;
+1. require (i) information as to whether your personal data is retained and (ii) access to and/or duplicates of your personal data retained, including the purposes of the processing, the categories of personal data concerned, and the data recipients as well as potential retention periods;

 You may (i) exercise the rights referred to above or (ii) pose any questions or (iii) make any complaints regarding our data processing by contacting us using the contact details set out below.

 The information you provide when contacting us at firstname.lastname@example.org will be processed to handle your request and will be erased when your request is completed.
 Alternatively, we will restrict the processing of the respective information in accordance with statutory retention requirements.